mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

   add an option to not auto-correct the time by loaded timezero.
 - Fitting tab in Muon analysis and Frequency domain analysis GUI's are now disabled when no valid fitting data is present.
-- Globals parameters within the function browser will no longer reset when a new function is added/removed.
+- Global parameters within the function browser will no longer reset when a new function is added/removed.
 - Updated plotting to make line colours more consistent.
 The maximum number of unique line colors in each plot is 10.
 - Have updated the FDA GUI so that it functions correctly for frequency transforms and single fits.
 - Added in default group and pair selection when loading grouping files from xml.